Keywords Project

 Terror

-When George Bush declared his "War on Terror" it was the first time a sovereign state had declared war on an abstract noun.
-But the history of the word terror, from Robespierre to contemporary jihadis, encapsulates the role of violence in modern politics.
+When George W. Bush declared his "War on Terror" it was the first time a sovereign state had declared war on an abstract noun.
+But the history and changing meanings of the word terror, from Robespierre to contemporary jihadis, encapsulate problems associated with the role of violence in modern politics.

 Keywords in changing contexts of use